appcraftconsulting/besocial_technical_test/README.md

 I've chosen the quickest way to implement mark as seen feature using UserDefaults, but after thinking about it, I'm pretty sure it should also be done with BeSocial API so the author can see the list of users who have seen the story.
 ### Other
 - Use smart async image framework instead of native `AsyncImage` component (eg: [Nuke](https://github.com/kean/Nuke))
-- Add <ins>Haptics Feedback while navigating through stories.
+- Add Haptics Feedback while navigating through stories.

+> [!NOTE]
+> I'll continue to work on the project tonight on [this branch](https://github.com/appcraftconsulting/besocial_technical_test.git)!